 Use our collection of printable worksheets to celebrate and identify the diverse cultures that make up your classroom.

-Students will love designing and decorating their very own Harmony Day badge.
+Students will love designing and decorating their very own Harmony Week / Harmony Day badge.

-Print the Harmony Day badge template and encourage your students to decorate the badge in a way that is inspired by their own diverse cultures.
-Or they can simply design an image that portrays the meaning of Harmony Day!
+Print the Harmony badge template and encourage your students to decorate the badge in a way that is inspired by their own diverse cultures.

 Encourage your students to learn how to say hello in a number of different languages using this gorgeous Hello Around the World classroom bunting.